 For some examples of probe level model (PLM) image plots showing different artefact have a look at: http://plmimagegallery.bmbolstad.com/.
-The weights applied to each probe are visualised as pseudo chip images (see Figure 13).
+The weights applied to each probe are visualized as pseudo chip images (see Figure 14).
 Areas on the chip that show consistently low probe weights might indicate technical problems cause e.g. by washing, dust on the chips or scanner malfunction.
 PLM-based analyses (pseudo images, NUSE and RLE, see next section) are only available for Affymetrix chips.

 Normalized unscaled standard error and relative logarithmic expression